 - Grain grasses

 The height of the cover crop is important since chickens, due to their size, forage at a different height than other livestock.
-Chicken cover crops should be no taller than 3-5 inches tall.
-When plants grow over 5 inches tall, the carbon amount in their leaves increases and is less digestible for chickens.
+Chicken cover crops should be no taller than 3-5 inches (7.5 to 13 cm.) tall.
+When plants grow over 5 inches (13 cm.) tall, the carbon amount in their leaves increases and are less digestible for chickens.

-Of course, chickens can over forage an area as well bringing the cover crop down to less than 2 inches, making it difficult to re-grow and replenish.
+Of course, chickens can over forage an area as well bringing the cover crop down to less than 2 inches (5 cm.), making it difficult to re-grow and replenish.
 This isn’t always a bad thing, as I discuss below.

 Chickens need a diet rich in Omega 3 fatty acids to transfer that source to their eggs, which in turn is good for humans.
-A combination of grains planted as a cover crop for the chickens to eat, broadens the amount of nutrients the fowl uptakes and makes for a healthier chicken and, hence, healthier eggs.
+A combination of grains planted as a cover crop for the chickens to eat broadens the number of nutrients the fowl uptakes and makes for a healthier chicken and, hence, healthier eggs.

 Benefits to Growing Cover Crops for Chicken Feed